 *PA is withdrawn at £1 for every £2 by which ‘adjusted income’ exceeds £100,000.
 There is no allowance given above £125,140.

-† The part of the PA that is transferable to a spouse or civil partner who is not a higher or top rate taxpayer.
+†The part of the PA that is transferable to a spouse or civil partner who is not a higher or additional rate taxpayer.

-** If gross income exceeds it, the limit may be deducted instead of actual expenses.
+** If gross income exceeds this, the limit may be deducted instead of actual expenses.

 |Additional rate||over 150,000||over 150,000|